ricardomm7/leaflink/docs/sprintC/us025/01.requirements-engineering/Readme.md

 ### 1.3.
 Acceptance Criteria

-* **AC1:** The entry must exist in the Agenda
+* **AC1:** The toDoEntry must exist in the Agenda
 * **AC1:** A canceled task should not be deleted but rather change its state to "canceled."
 * **AC2:** The system should notify all team members assigned to the task about the cancellation.

 ### 1.4.
 Found out Dependencies

-* US022 - Add a new entry in the Agenda: An entry must exist in the agenda first in order to be cancelled.
+* US022 - Add a new toDoEntry in the Agenda: An toDoEntry must exist in the agenda first in order to be cancelled.
 * US023 - Assign a Team to an Entry in the Agenda: Team members need to be notified upon task cancellation.

 ### 1.5 Input and Output Data